-I am currently employed as a Counselor by the City of Dallas under the Department of Housing.
-Through this agency I have taken a special interest in the environmental impact of rural development, agricultural planning and sustainable foods.
+Between 8/2006 and 4/2017 I was employed as a Counselor by the City of Dallas under the Department of Housing.
+Through this agency I have took a special interest in the environmental impact of rural development, agricultural planning and sustainable foods.

 I have an Associate’s Degree in Culinary Arts, with a 6 month study abroad in the United Kingdom.
 I have worked in several high-end kitchens, including the Park City Club, Methodist Health Systems and the Hanbury Manor Hotel in London.
 My culinary background has laid the foundation for my desire to learn more about land use, urban planning, and community development.